Gary Glitter: Jimmy Savile scandal, 2015 conviction; 2023 release and reimprisonment

-In May 2015, Glitter began an appeal against his convictions.
-On 17 November 2015, Glitter's appeal was denied by the Court of Appeal, which ruled that there was nothing unsafe about the conviction.
-In November 2015, it was announced that Glitter's performances on the BBC's Top of the Pops would not be reshown.

-From 2015 to 2018, Glitter was incarcerated at HM Prison Albany.
-In 2018, he was transferred to HM Prison The Verne, a lower-security prison.
+In May 2015, Gadd began an appeal against his convictions.
+On 17 November 2015, Gadd's appeal was denied by the Court of Appeal, which ruled that there was nothing unsafe about the conviction.
+From 2015 to 2018 Gadd was incarcerated at HM Prison Albany.
+In 2018 he was transferred to HM Prison The Verne, a lower-security prison.
 On 3 February 2023, he was released on licence after serving half of his sentence, due to the sentencing guidelines in place at the time of the historic offences.
-On 13 March 2023, Glitter was recalled to prison after a breach of his licence conditions.
+On 13 March 2023, after an investigation into his use of a smartphone, Gadd was recalled to prison for breaching his licence conditions by allegedly enquiring how to access the dark web.

-As a result of his sexual offences convictions, episodes of Top of the Pops featuring Glitter's performances are no longer repeated.
+On 7 February 2024, it was announced that Gadd's appeal for parole had been turned down by the Parole Board who said: "It found on the evidence that at the time of the offending, and while he was on licence, Mr Gadd had a sexual interest in underage girls."

+In March 2024, it was reported that he was being incarcerated at HM Prison Risley.
+On 11 June 2024, a High Court judge, Mrs Justice Tipples, ruled that Gadd must pay £508,000 to a victim he abused when she was 12 years old.
+In March 2025, Gadd was declared bankrupt after failing to pay the £508,000.
+On 17 June 2025, his bid for release was refused, with officials citing ongoing concerns about his behaviour and risk assessment.